cloud-shuttle/leptos-state/README.md

 **The definitive state management solution for Leptos applications** - featuring stores, state machines, middleware, and DevTools integration.

+> 🎉 **v1.0.0-alpha.1 is here!** This is a major architectural redesign with a trait-first approach, improved type safety, and enhanced Leptos v0.8+ integration.
+See the [migration guide](docs/migration/v1.0.0.md) for upgrading from v0.2.x.

 ## ✨ **Features**

 - 🏪 **Reactive Stores** - Zustand-inspired API with Leptos integration